dyroh/Poultry-Plus/README.md

 - Git & GitHub

 ## How to Run
-Open in IntelliJ IDEA and run the main class `Main.java`.
+Open in IntelliJ IDEA and run the main class `AppController.java`.

 ## My Role
 I designed core features, implemented functionality, and managed version control using GitHub.